 Undergraduate students who have not attended UMUC for two years or more must submit a new application before they will be allowed to register.
 However, they need not pay another application fee.
 Students may reapply by selecting "Apply Online" at my.umuc.edu.

 High School Students - Concurrent Secondary Enrollment

-If you are a high school senior at least 16 years old, you can take up to 7 credits per semester at UMUC while finishing work toward your high school diploma.
+If you are a high school junior or senior, and at least 16 years old, you can take up to 7 credits per semester at UMUC while finishing work toward your high school diploma.
 To qualify, you must present a transcript with a GPA of at least 3.5 (B+) in your high school academic subjects as well as a written recommendation from a guidance counselor.
 The Director of Student Services may give permission for a high school student to enroll after the university has received both the high school transcripts and written permission from the appropriate officials at the high school and has spoken with the student.
 In order for each student to have enough time to prepare for admission, students should begin this process at least 30 days prior to the start of classes.

 The student may continue to register as a "concurrent secondary" student until graduation from high school.
 For purposes of categorization, the student is treated as having provisional status.
 Once approved, concurrent high school students will be asked to complete an undergraduate admission application and pay the nonrefundable fee.
 For additional information, students should contact the Student Services Office.

 UMUC welcomes homeschooled applicants.
 All homeschooled students must demonstrate compliance with state and local education regulations.
 For Maryland students, the home instruction program must comply with the General Regulations of Maryland’s State Board of Education (13A.10.01).
 In addition to a completed application for admission, please submit the following required documents:

 - Transcript, which includes grades, cumulative GPA, and date degree awarded

 - Brief outline describing course content and instructional materials

 - Information on the homeschooling regulations of the state where you were educated